rust-lang/rfcs/text/0000-debugger-visualizer.md

 As more visualizer schemes arise, more keys may be added in the future to ensure a great debugging experience for any debugger that the Rust community sees fit.

-For example, to specify that a `.natvis` file should be included in the binary being built, the following attribute should be added to the Rust source:
+For example, to specify that a Natvis file should be included in the binary being built, the following attribute should be added to the Rust source:

 ```rust